thechosenbynone-coder/projeto_continental/README.md

 * Consolidated tax calculation
 * Savings potential estimation

+### Supplier Scoring Model

+The platform includes an **implemented supplier scoring model**, designed to support sourcing, negotiation, and supplier management decisions.

+The score consolidates multiple dimensions into a single, actionable indicator:

+* **Price performance** – historical unit prices and competitiveness
+* **Compliance status** – fiscal and operational conformity
+* **Spend relevance & stability** – volume and consistency over time
+* **Lead Time (Delivery Performance)** – average delivery time in days

+When ERP delivery data is unavailable, **lead time is captured through user-validated operational input**, reflecting real-world procurement workflows.
+This approach ensures the model remains practical, accurate, and aligned with how procurement teams actually operate.

 All intelligence is applied **before** data reaches the dashboards, ensuring consistency across the application.

 ---